dotnet/docs/docs/architecture/microservices/index.md

 ## Version

-This guide has been revised to cover **.NET 6** version along with many additional updates related to the same “wave” of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET 6 release.
+This guide has been revised to cover **.NET 6** version along with many additional updates related to the same "wave" of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET 6 release.
 That’s why the book version has also been updated to version **6.0**.

 ## What this guide does not cover